PhilipKolar/VezaxAnalysis/README.md

 * **-h**: Show a list of all the different arguments (similar to here)
 * **--onlyKill**: By default the analysis will include all wipes and sum up the healing done and friendly fire together.
 With this flag set only the successful kill attempt will be included.
 * **--wipeGracePeriod <wipeGracePeriod>**: Default: 15.
 Time in seconds.
 Removes the last few seconds from the fight on all wipe attempts (NOT the kill attempt).
 A basic way of accounting for people stacking up to wipe up fast.
+Note: This parameter does not do anything if --onlyKill is set.
 * **--outputFile <outputFile>**: Default: Does not output to file.
 The file name and/or file path to write a CSV file to with the results.
 They will still be printed to the console, but also uploaded to a file in a csv format.

 ## Usage Example

 This uses all parameters.
 Note only apiKey and logId are required.

-`.\VezaxAnalysis.exe --apiKey 984b742ee69fb2009243417909b2a358 --logId JtcX4CmqNrk1yRMT --outputFile "C:\Temp\myVezaxResults.csv"`
+`.\VezaxAnalysis.exe --apiKey YourApiKey --logId JtcX4CmqNrk1yRMT --onlyKill --wipeGracePeriod 20 --outputFile "C:\Temp\myVezaxResults.csv"`

 ## Sample Output